On residues and conjugacies for germs of 1-D parabolic diffeomorphisms in finite regularity: On the conjugacy invariance of residues

 \section{On the conjugacy invariance of residues}

 In this section, we give two proofs of Theorem \ref{t:A} that generalize those given in the particular case previously treated.
-For both proofs, a careful study of the associated vector fields is crucial.
-We hence begin by recalling Yoccoz' result and, in particular, by relating the residue to their infinitesimal expression.
+In most of the arguments of both proofs, a careful study of the associated vector fields is crucial.
+In particular, a key argument rests on a very subtle property, namely, the fact that for non-flat germs of $C^k$ diffeomorphisms, these vector fields are still $k$ times differentiable at the origin, despite they may fail to be of class $C^k$ (as mentioned before, they are ensured to be $C^{k-1}$).
+Quite surprisingly, this is not explicitly stated this way in Yoccoz' paper \cite[Appendice 3]{yoccoz}, though it follows directly from \S 8 therein.
+More precisely, it corresponds to his second condition $(C_i)$ for $i=k-1$.
+(Compare \cite[Lemma 1.1]{eynard-navas-sternberg}, which is the analogous property in the hyperbolic case.)

+It is worth pointing out that, however, one of our proofs avoids the use of vector fields.
+Although this makes it longer, it remains completely elementary.
+It is closely related to classical arguments of Fatou regarding linearizations of parabolic germs of complex analytic maps \cite{carlesson-gamelin}; compare \cite{maja}.